-In our East Meets West environment, FEIA's goal is to foster global awareness and to grow our students into responsible and globally aware citizens who are well-equipped for life beyond academia.
-Moreover, by understanding each other's mother toungues, our students grow closer by better comprehending each other's cultures.
+In our East Meets West environment, FEIA’s goal is to foster global awareness and to grow our students into responsible and globally aware citizens who are well-equipped for life beyond academia.
+Moreover, by understanding each other’s cultures, our students grow closer by better comprehending our global awareness.

 Our caring and conscientious staff encourage our students to achieve their best work and to understand that there is no shame in failure – it is part of the learning process.
 Understanding that the ebbs and flows of learning and growing builds resilience and confidence in our students as lifelong learners, and as a result, empowering them to address future challenges independently.

 At FEIA, our language development programming prepares all students for international educational and professional opportunities.

 - To support our International students in their Enlish language mastery, all non-English speaking students receive intense ESL (English as a Second language) support on a daily basis